BenC0/cintra-quote-calculator/BugList.md

 ## User Interface Bugs
 ### High Priority
 1. Standard Implementation Fee is missing discount functionality
+### Low Priority
-2. Editing pre-existing plan has no Staging, it's live editing.
+1. Editing pre-existing plan has no Stagi ng, it's live editing.
+2. Groups are shown incorrectly on Quote Sheet when no items added.
 3. Custom Products aren't tested/used/accounted for.
-### Low Priority
-1. Groups are shown incorrectly on Quote Sheet when no items added.
-2. Quote Sheet Summary Tables are inconsistently aligned due to mixed use of Accordions.
+4. Quote Sheet Summary Tables are inconsistently aligned due to mixed use of Accordions.
-3. Clone no longer works
+5. Clone no longer works
-4. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
+6. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.

 ## Calculation Bugs
 ### High Priority